fredericaltorres/JSonQueryRunTime/README.md

 - JSON string list
 - JSON-Lines file.

-[JSON-Lines](http://jsonlines.org/) is a text format that contains line, each line is a valid json string.
+[JSON-Lines](http://jsonlines.org/) is a text format that contains line, each line is a valid JSON object.

-The JSON Query Runtime allows to filter JSON lines based on a where clause like syntax.

 ## JSON Query Syntax